dama66/dama66/README.md

 ## 🚀 About Me
-I have been working as a sps developer for a long time and am looking forward to becoming a C# developer soon.
+I have been working as a sps developer for a long time and am looking forward to becoming a C# developer.

 ## 🛠 Skills
 Simatic Manager, TIA Portal, C#...